 Accredited Chess Coach – English Chess Federation (ECF)

 I’ve been working in the community for more than 40 years and I’m passionate about teaching children how to play chess.
-So in March 2006 I started the Greenwich Chess Group after one year researching the benefits of chess.
+In March 2006 I started the Greenwich Chess Group after one year researching the benefits of chess.
 I also identified that there was not much chess tuition in Royal Greenwich schools and not one junior chess club where children could learn to play.